zRafaF/PIDestal-remote-BLE/README.md

 For utilization examples please check out the `examples` directory.

+> Currently the data is formatted to a string and is sent with **8 decimal places** of precision.

 ## Usage

 1. Create a new `PIDestalRemoteBLE` object and pass a `PIDestal` object by reference, PIDestalRemoteBLE will modify the PID values and keep the server updated.